Boyquotes/godot-ricochet/readme.md

 	- export variable in parent disappear in child

 TRAJECTORY :)
-	- MUST SET TEST BODY size = REAL BULLET
+	- MUST SET TEST BODY collision size = REAL BULLET
 	- that costs me 3 hours

+WANDERING:
+	- time-out, pick a point in zone
+	- wander state: move toward that point, end wandering when distance to that point is < TOLERANCE

 COLLISIONS:
 	- detect empty space => lots of recursion
 	-> collision is used async :)